jfcross4/kaggle_NCAA/readme.md

 W538 = modify_538_ratings(W538, "Stanford", 95)
 ```

-Note, that I need to use 538's team name spellings when using this function so take a look at *M538* ann *W538* before using it.
+Note, that I need to use 538's team name spellings when using this function so take a look at *M538* and *W538* before using it.

 ## Matching up 538 ratings with games